kj89/kjnodes-gitbook/docs/bots/kujira-oracle-monitoring-bot.md

 ---
 description: >-
-  Don't miss any chain proposals with our free Telegram bot.
-Proposal bot will notify its subscribers every time when new proposal kicks in.
+  Our free Telegram bot is the simpliest way to monitor your Kujira Oracle Feeder health status.
+  Get notified when your validator starts to miss Oracle Votes.
 ---

 # Kujira Oracle Monitoring Bot